Sigmanic/Strategies-X/README.md

 ## How To Use It?
 There are two ways to use Strategies X:
 1. Enable Strategies X through StratLoader DevTest Version.
-2. Create a file in your exploit's autoexec and paste this code below in that file:
+2. Create a file in your executor's autoexec and paste this code below in that file:
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Sigmanic/Strategies-X/main/Loader.lua", true))()
 ```